Fourth inauguration of Vladimir Putin: Place of the ceremony

 On 19 April it became known that Vladimir Putin was offered two options for the inauguration ceremony.

 The first, the traditional option, was to hold the event as before in the Grand Kremlin Palace.
 The second option assumed that for the first time in history the inauguration would take place outdoors on one of the Central squares of Moscow.
 In particular, it was proposed to hold a ceremony on Ivanovskaya Square, which is located inside the Kremlin, or on Red Square.
 However, according to the presidential press secretary Dmitry Peskov, Vladimir Putin is not inclined to change the venue of the ceremony, and the inauguration is likely to take place traditionally in the Grand Kremlin Palace.

-It is worth noting that a similar idea existed at the time of 1996 inauguration of Boris Yeltsin.
+A similar idea existed at the time of 1996 inauguration of Boris Yeltsin.
 Then it was supposed to hold a ceremony on Cathedral Square, but then this idea was abandoned in order to save money, and the ceremony was held in the State Kremlin Palace.